tpximpact/mhclg-oruk/content/adopt/use-cases/combine-local-data-for-regional-and-national-services/page.md

         path: 'adopt/use-cases/keep-local-data-accurate-using-national-sources'
     }
 }
-image: 'combine-data-hero.svg'
+image: '/combine-data-hero.svg'
 ---

-# Combine local data for regional and national services
+# Combine local data to create new regional and national services

 Consolidate data from multiple local sources into a single, reusable dataset.